PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

 <br/>

 📱 <b>Edge Deployment</b>: Edge deployment is a method where computation and data processing functions are placed on the user's device itself, allowing the device to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment processes, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
-You can choose the appropriate method to deploy the model production line based on your needs for subsequent AI application integration.
+You can choose the appropriate method to deploy the model pipeline based on your needs for subsequent AI application integration.

 ## 4. Secondary Development
-If the default model weights provided by the general image multi-label classification production line do not meet your accuracy or speed requirements in your scenario, you can try further <b>fine-tuning</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the general image multi-label classification production line in your scenario.
+If the default model weights provided by the general image multi-label classification pipeline do not meet your accuracy or speed requirements in your scenario, you can try further <b>fine-tuning</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the general image multi-label classification pipeline in your scenario.

 ### 4.1 Model Fine-Tuning

-Since the general image multi-label classification production line includes an image multi-label classification module, if the performance of the model production line is not as expected, you need to refer to the fine-tuning tutorial link in the table below to fine-tune the model.
+Since the general image multi-label classification pipeline includes an image multi-label classification module, if the performance of the model pipeline is not as expected, you need to refer to the fine-tuning tutorial link in the table below to fine-tune the model.

 <table>
   <thead>